As we near the end of the tax year, here are 8 end-of-year tax planning tips.

 When you reach the age of 70 ½ and you have a traditional IRA, the IRS generally requires you to take a required minimum distribution (RMD) from it, even if you don’t necessarily need the money.
 If you are taking an RMD from your IRA (not an inherited IRA), then there’s a unique giving opportunity that can maximize your impact of giving as well as give you a potential tax benefit.

 You can use part of your RMD from your traditional IRA as a qualified charitable distribution to a qualified charity.
-You can use a QCD to distribute up to $100,000 from your IRA to a qualified charity, which means your IRA distributions are not considered taxable income to you (although there is no charitable itemized tax deduction for a QCD).
+If you execute a QCD, these IRA distributions are not considered taxable income to you (although there is no charitable itemized tax deduction for a QCD).
 You don’t have to pay income tax on the distributions, but the donation helps satisfy the requirement for your minimum distribution.
 You must directly transfer your contribution from your IRA to the charity.

 3. DONATE TANGIBLE PROPERTY